Good Standing, Warning, Probation, Suspension

 - A student is placed on academic suspension when the student’s cumulative GPA is below 2.0 for two successive semesters and the following semester of attendance GPA falls below 2.0.

 - Notification of suspension appears on the student’s academic record.
-The student also receives a letter from the Office of Records and Registration stating the conditions of the suspension.
+The student also receives a letter from the Department of Enrollment and Registration Services stating the conditions of the suspension.
 Academic suspension indicates the student has a record of continued unsatisfactory progress.

 - A student on a first academic suspension may not enroll at the university for two consecutive semesters, including the summer session.
 Course work taken at another institution while the student is under academic suspension from VCU is considered part of the criteria for readmission, but the course work is not used to increase the VCU cumulative GPA.
 If the student is readmitted, the course work will be evaluated according to regular procedures.